7 Mistakes Parents Make With Grade-Schoolers

 For example, "Fifth- and sixth-graders are entering middle school and the academic rigor is really increased," Volin says.
 "They go from a single homeroom teacher to going from class to class with multiple teachers and a lot of homework and expectations," she says.

 Strike a balance so that they are meeting academic expectations and are involved in select extracurricular activities.
-Different children have different needs, and there are really no hard and fast rules as to how many after-school activities are too much.
+Different children have different needs, and there are really no hard and fast rules as to how many after-school activities are too many.
 Take your cues from your child.